Culpa al Corazón

-"Culpa al Corazón" (English: "Blame the Heart") is a 2015 song by American singer Prince Royce.
+"Culpa al Corazón" (transl.
+"Blame the Heart") is a 2015 song by American singer Prince Royce.
 The song was released on November 13, 2015 as the lead single taken from Royce's fifth studio album, Five (2017).
 It received a Lo Nuestro nomination for Tropical Song of the Year.

-The music video premiered on January 22, 2016 with Shadowhunters' co-star Emeraude Toubia (Royce's then-girlfriend, now ex-wife) playing the female lead role.
+The music video premiered on January 22, 2016 with Shadowhunters co-star Emeraude Toubia (Royce's then-girlfriend, now ex-wife) playing the female lead role.